emson/elf0/docs_ai/notes.md

 # General Project Notes and Todos

-   Create a scenario simulation.
-We have a company that creates waste analytics software, we have 3 people we want to simulate:
-   1. CEO, he has bipolar, is inspiring but doesn't understand how to build a product
-   2. CFO, she is a narcissist and has a big ego, she has strong influence over the CEO
-   3. CTO, he is an excellent technologist, and well liked in the company, but his suggestions to the CEO and CFO are not really listened to, due to their egos
-   The company is called Topo, and is a startup and is struggling.
-   Output an agent YAML that we can give scenario prompts and get an idea how each party will react.

----

-The Topo business is running out of money, and has 2 months left.
-The CTO is highlighting problems, but the CFO is influencing the CEO too much, and they do not get their hands dirty to fix them.
-The CTO has had arguements with the CFO, and CEO.
-There is a worry that it will go insolvent. work through this scenario, to find out what happens.

----

 Based on my analysis, here are the key missing elements that would make ELF significantly more powerful:

 Critical Production Gaps